vidhi-khare26/MLAssignment2/README.md

-This is the original image and details related to numbers, diffrent characters and their respective colors along with different shades and patterns are quite visible in this image.
+This is the original image and the details related to numbers, diffrent characters and their respective colors along with different shades and patterns are quite visible in this image.

-Dimensions of the image is 1788 x 1788 px taking size 1.88 MB
+Dimensions of the image are 1788 x 1788 px , taking size 1.88 MB